Fostering Peace Through Literature and Open Dialogue

 Kanstantsin Tsiarokhin

 Kanstantsin's formative years in Minsk, Belarus and Kyiv, Ukraine provided deep exposure to post-Soviet cultural dynamics and political discourse.
 His educational leadership began in Minsk, where he established conversational English courses, demonstrating early commitment to accessible education.
 Following his relocation to Berlin in 2022, he achieved fluency in German while immersing himself in European intellectual traditions.
-Currently completing his fourth year at St. John's College, Kanstantsin specializes in academic philosophy and maintains proficiency in classical languages including Latin and Ancient Greek.
+Having finished his undergraduate degree at St. John's College, Kanstantsin works as a teacher at a public school in New York City.

 Contact